THE MUDDLE FAMILIES

 It was while John was serving with the army in India that at the Court of the Manor of Framfield held on 23 June 1859 it was recorded that earlier that year John and his brother Charles had sold Browns Nest to Albert Henry Hills of London for £50.
 John presumably got £25 as a half share of the sale.

-During the 1st quarter of 1861 John was with the regiment at Trimulgherry, which is a few miles north of Hyderabad, and receiving 1d Good Conduct pay, then during the 1st quarter of 1865 John was with the regiment at Kamptee (now Kamthi) near Nagpur and receiving 2d Good Conduct pay.
-So it seems that the photograph of John in uniform with one Good Conduct stripe was probably taken sometime between these two dates.[4]
+During the 1st and 2nd quarters of 1861 John was with the 1st Battalion of the regiment at Trimulgherry, which is a few miles north of Hyderabad, and receiving 1d Good Conduct pay, then during the 1st quarter of 1865 John was with the regiment at Kamptee (now Kamthi) near Nagpur and receiving 2d Good Conduct pay.
+So it seems that the photograph of John in uniform with one Good Conduct stripe was probably taken sometime between these two dates.[5]

 In the census of 2 April 1871 John was working as a carman and boarding with the family of fellow carman William Blackman somewhere in that part of Uckfield between the river and the junction of Church Street and the High Street.